Same-sex marriage in Spain: Residency issues

 Shortly after the law was passed, questions arose about the legal status of marriages to non-Spaniards, after a Spaniard and an Indian national living in Catalonia were denied a marriage license on the grounds that India did not permit same-sex marriage.
 However, on July 22, another judge in Catalonia married a Spanish woman and her Argentinian partner (the first same-sex marriage between women in Spain).
 This judge disagreed with his colleague's decision and gave preference to the right of marriage over Argentinian law, which at the time did not allow same-sex marriage.

-On July 27, the Junta de Fiscales de Sala—a body within the Public Prosecutor's Office that advises the Ministry of Justice—issued an opinion that LGBT Spaniards can marry foreigners from countries that do not permit same-sex marriage.
+On July 27, the Prosecutors' Advisory Board (Junta de Fiscales de Sala)—a body within the Public Prosecutor's Office that advises the Ministry of Justice—issued an opinion that LGBT Spaniards can marry foreigners from countries that do not permit same-sex marriage.
 These marriages would be valid according to Spanish law, but did not imply automatic validity according to the foreigner's national law.
 A ruling published in the Boletín Oficial del Estado stated:

 A marriage between a Spaniard and a foreigner, or between foreigners of the same sex resident in Spain, shall be valid as a result of applying Spanish material law, even if the foreigner's national legislation does not allow or recognize the validity of such marriages.

 According to the instructions from the Ministry of Justice, Spanish consulates abroad may carry out the preliminary paperwork for a same-sex marriage.
 At least one of the marrying partners must be a Spanish citizen, residing in the consular demarcation.
 However, the marriage itself can only take place at the consulate if local laws recognize same-sex marriages.
 In all other cases, the partners must marry in Spanish territory.
 Two non-resident foreigners cannot marry in Spain, as at least one of the partners must be a Spanish resident, although they both may be non-Spanish citizens.